-stocks of nationalised industries guaranteed by HMG;

-- the Irish land purchase stocks; and

-- gilt strips.

-- The inclusion of gilt strips is subject to review in the light of the development of the gilt strips market.

-- b) Other HMG guaranteed stocks are excluded.

-- (i) [Deleted]

-- a) [Deleted] - i) [Deleted] - (j) [Deleted] - a) [Deleted] - b) [Deleted] - (k) certificates of tax deposit. - Gilts and other components of the stock of sterling liquid assets acquired as a result of entering into a repo or reverse repo transaction may be included in the stock for the duration that they are held. - a) Collateral taken should, however, be excluded even if it is eligible as liquidity stock, to avoid double counting. - 11 Stock lent may be included in the stock provided that title remains with the bank. - a) Collateral taken against such stock lent should, however, be excluded even if it is eligible as liquidity stock, to avoid double counting. - Where a bank has pledged out or charged assets otherwise qualifying to be part of its stock, it may continue to include them as part of its stock provided it retains the title to them.
-Conversely it should not include assets otherwise qualifying to be part of its stock, which have been acquired as pledged or charged assets, unless it receives the title to them. - a) These treatments are because the bank receiving pledged or charged assets does not obtain ownership unless or until the borrower fails and so cannot on-sell until then.
+- sterling and foreign currency denominated stock issued by HMG; - stocks of nationalised industries guaranteed by HMG; - the Irish land purchase stocks; and - gilt strips. - The inclusion of gilt strips is subject to review in the light of the development of the gilt strips market. - b) Other HMG guaranteed stocks are excluded. - (i) [Deleted] - a) [Deleted] - i) [Deleted] - (j) [Deleted] - a) [Deleted] - b) [Deleted] - (k) certificates of tax deposit; and - (l) foreign currency debt securities issued by the Bank of England. - Gilts and other components of the stock of sterling liquid assets acquired as a result of entering into a repo or reverse repo transaction may be included in the stock for the duration that they are held. - a) Collateral taken should, however, be excluded even if it is eligible as liquidity stock, to avoid double counting. - 11 Stock lent may be included in the stock provided that title remains with the bank. - a) Collateral taken against such stock lent should, however, be excluded even if it is eligible as liquidity stock, to avoid double counting. - Where a bank has pledged out or charged assets otherwise qualifying to be part of its stock, it may continue to include them as part of its stock provided it retains the title to them.
+Conversely it should not include assets otherwise qualifying to be part of its stock, which have been acquired as pledged or charged assets, unless it receives the title to them.

+a) These treatments are because the bank receiving pledged or charged assets does not obtain ownership unless or until the borrower fails and so cannot on-sell until then.